 For the purposes of waste management planning, Ireland is now divided into three regions: Southern, Eastern-Midlands and Connacht-Ulster.
-The Strategy area is located within the Eastern-Midlands Region.
-Draft waste management plans for each waste management region were published for public consultation in November 2014.
+The Strategy area is located within the Eastern-Midlands Region for which a new waste management plan has been adopted in 2015.